Entropy Sentinel: Probing Entropy Traces for LLM Monitoring: A Compact Entropy Signature

+While entropy trajectories are known to carry quality signal \cite{ali2025entropylens}, they are variable-length sequences that cannot directly feed a simple probe.
+In this section we identify a compact, fixed-dimensional summary of the trajectory, by evaluating which summary statistics best discriminate correct from incorrect responses in STEM QA tasks with verifiable correctness.

+\textbf{Setup.} For each response, we compute the entropy trajectory $\{\tilde{H}^{(t)}\}_{t=1}^T$ from top-$k$ log-probabilities with $k{=}20$, matching the maximum exposed by commercial APIs (a full-vocabulary ablation in Appendix~\ref{sec:topk_ablation} shows little difference).
+Following standard evaluation practice in uncertainty quantification \citep{malinin2021uncertainty, kuhn2023semantic, bouchard2025uncertainty, kadavath2022language}, we score each \emph{single-number} summary statistic $s(\{\tilde{H}^{(t)}\})$ by its AUROC for discriminating incorrect responses, alongside traditional white-box UQ metrics (SEA, $\mathrm{NLL}_{\{\mathrm{avg,max,sum}\}}$, LNTP, MTP, PPL; as defined in Appendix~\ref{sec:baselinewhitebox}).
+Table~\ref{tab:entropy_analysis} reports two representative model--benchmark pairs at temperature $T{=}0.5$ \citep{kuhn2023semantic}; additional models and a temperature sensitivity analysis are in Appendices~\ref{sec:appendixentropyprofileresults} and~\ref{sec:appendix_sensibility_auroc} respectively.

-However, no single summary is reliably best: the top feature shifts across both models and benchmarks (Table~\ref{tab:entropy_analysis}).
-This variability suggests that different aspects of the entropy profile capture complementary uncertainty cues, and that a single scalar is unlikely to serve as a universal monitoring signal.
-For example, lower-tail quantiles (Q10/Q25) are most predictive on MATH, consistent with sustained uncertainty during long derivations, whereas dispersion (Std) is more informative on GSM8K.
-Simple extremes and accumulations are also strong: the entropy accumulation score (SEA) and $\text{NLL}_{\text{sum}}$ consistently rank among the best baselines, and Max entropy is competitive across several models (e.g., SEA=0.8762 for \textsc{ministral-3 8B} on MATH; Max=0.8137 for \textsc{gpt-oss 20B}), suggesting that total uncertainty mass and peak uncertainty events are particularly diagnostic of errors.
-Higher-order moments (skewness, kurtosis) help in some settings (e.g., \textsc{gpt-oss} on OlympiadBench; 0.8558/0.8607) but collapse toward chance in others (e.g., \textsc{Gemma-3 12B} on MATH).
-Overall, relying on any single metric risks missing domain- and model-specific failure modes, motivating our use of a compact multi-statistic profile.
+\textbf{No single summary is reliably best.} The vast majority of statistics achieve AUROC $>0.5$, corresponding to correct responses concentrating in lower-entropy regions while incorrect ones shift higher (Figure~\ref{fig:entropy_analysis}).
+However, the top feature vary across models and benchmarks.
+Lower-tail quantiles (Q10/Q25) are most predictive on MATH, dispersion (Std) on GSM8K; accumulation metrics (SEA, $\text{NLL}_{\text{sum}}$) consistently rank among the strongest signals, while higher-order moments help in some settings but collapse toward chance in others.
+We consider then that committing to any single metric thus risks missing domain- and model-specific failure modes.

-Overall, these entropy- and logprob-derived metrics provide a real correctness signal: many separate correct from incorrect generations well above chance, and some even track domain difficulty via aggregated scores.
-However, taken in isolation they remain \emph{uncertainty scores}, not \emph{accuracy estimates}.
-Their scales are model- and domain-dependent, they are not calibrated to probabilities, and the best-performing statistic can change with the benchmark and model family.
-As a result, threshold choices and score magnitudes are hard to interpret operationally (e.g., an increase from 1.2 to 1.5 does not translate into ``accuracy dropped by 8 points'').
-This motivates the next step: rather than selecting a single metric and treating it as performance, we learn a probabilistic mapping from a compact entropy-profile vector to instance-level correctness probabilities, which can then be averaged to produce slice-level accuracy estimates in the units required for monitoring.